AbhishekSingh1909/FStore-Full-Stack-Project/README.md

    - delete products
 3. Order Management: an admin is able to...
    - view all orders
-   - update order status

    - (backend only: view order details)
+   -(backend only : update order status)
+   -(backend only : user can cancel order)
    - (backend only: delete an order while it is processing)

 ## Frontend

-The frontend code and documentation are found in [this repository](https://github.com/miraemilia/evergreen).
+The frontend code and documentation are found in [this repository](https://github.com/AbhishekSingh1909/fs16_CSharp-FullStack.git).

 ![Screenshot](readmeImages/frontpage.png)